xitu/gold-miner/TODO/five-things-you-can-do-with-yarn.md

 # 5 things you can do with Yarn

-**TL;DR:** There are several package managers in the JavaScript land: **npm**, **bower**, **component**, and **volo**, to name a few.
+There are several package managers in the JavaScript land: **npm**, **bower**, **component**, and **volo**, to name a few.
 As of this writing, the most popular JavaScript package manager is **npm**.
 The npm client provides access to hundreds of thousands of code libraries in the npm registry.
 Just recently, Facebook launched a new package manager for JavaScript called **Yarn**, which claims to be faster, more reliable, and more secure than the existing npm client.
 In this article, you will learn five things you can do with Yarn.

 **Yarn** is a new package manager for JavaScript created by Facebook.
 It offers a fast, highly reliable, and secure dependency management for developers using JavaScript in their apps.
 Here are five things you can do with Yarn.